 The students were from West High School, Salt Lake School for the Performing Arts, Highland High School and The Academy for Math Engineering and Science.

 Utah Tar Sands Resistance had 2 speakers and other people of all ages spoke.

-The seven member un-elected board with no direct public accountability and ties to either fossil fuel interests or real estate development are responsible for the management of leases to these trust lands.
+The seven member un-elected board has no direct public accountability.
+All of the board members have ties to either fossil fuel interests or real estate development.
+They are responsible for the management of leases on these trust lands.

-Mr. Lonnie Bullard a member of the SITLA board of trustees takes time during the monthly meeting to insult the students, who are the beneficiaries of the trust, and the other folks who spoke.
+Board member Mr. Lonnie Bullard takes time during the monthly meeting to insult the students, who are the beneficiaries of the trust, and the other folks who spoke.
 Some of the students who spoke were not even offered chairs in the mostly full room.
 They were attending the meeting at 9 am likely missing some school classes, to speak during the 10 min public comment period which occurs at the beginning of the 2-3 hour meeting.
 Mr Bullard insulted the students for leaving before the meeting ended.
 I pointed out that the students likely had to return to high school.
 He also criticizes “people who choose to spend the time in tents and on lines” for wanting a magic wand.
 UTSR did in fact participate in the governors clean energy alliance by suggesting that Utah take tar sands and oil shale development OFF the governors energy plan.
 Needless to say this proposal was not accepted.